What Is The Difference Between High and Low Risk Foods?

 - Unopened tinned food

-Generally, low risk foods are considered ‘safer’ than high risk foods, however, that does not necessarily mean there is no threat of contamination.
+Generally, low-risk foods are considered ‘safer’ than high-risk foods; however, that does not necessarily mean there is no threat of contamination.
 According to the most recent annual report from the Centres for Disease Control and Prevention, 25% of foodborne illness outbreaks in 2017 were linked to low-risk foods, such as fruits, vegetables, grains, beans, nuts, and seeds.

 What Are High-Risk Foods?